sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 These results clearly show that the ``dani.sleep`` variable has a much stronger effect than the ``baby.sleep`` variable.
-However, this is a perfect example of a situation where it would probably make sense to use the original coefficients *b* rather than the standardised coefficients *β*.
+However, this is a perfect example of a situation where it would probably make sense to use the original coefficients *b* rather than the standardised coefficients β.
 After all, my sleep and the baby’s sleep are *already* on the same scale: number of hours slept.
 Why complicate matters by converting these to *z*-scores?